What Are Adaptogenic Herbs | Teelixir

 As a result, many foods and herbs are incorrectly labelled as "true" adaptogens, which can be misleading for consumers.
 So far, fewer than thirty herbs have been identified as "true" adaptogens, possessing the genuine qualities and beneficial properties of adaptogens.

-The most commonly recognized adaptogenic herbs and adaptogen blend products in the market today include Ashwagandha, Asian Ginseng, Rhodiola Rosea, Reishi mushroom, Schizandra berry, Eleuthero root, Cordyceps mushroom, Holy Basil (Tulsi), Astragalus root, American Ginseng, Shilajit, Amla, Jiaogulan (Gynostemma), Shatavari, He Shou Wu, Licorice root, and Turmeric (considered a mild adaptogen).
+The most commonly recognised adaptogenic herbs and adaptogen blend products in the market today include Ashwagandha, Asian Ginseng, Rhodiola Rosea, Reishi mushroom, Schizandra berry, Eleuthero root, Cordyceps mushroom, Holy Basil (Tulsi), Astragalus root, American Ginseng, Shilajit, Amla, Jiaogulan (Gynostemma), Shatavari, He Shou Wu, Licorice root, and Turmeric (considered a mild adaptogen).

 Is Turmeric considered an adaptogen?